ivaltryek/pulumi-actions/README.md

   with:
     cmd: pulumi-actions --pulumi-cloud-token "$pulumi_cloud_token" -s test6 --backend pulumicloud --path "$GITHUB_WORKSPACE/examples/ts" --install-deps --preview --passphrase "$passphrase" --runtime typescript
 ```
+- Make this action run on PR when comment is issued.
+  For this use-case check this workflow [example](https://github.com/lowkey-who/pulumi-actions/blob/main/.github/workflows/test-issue-comment.yaml)

+  TL;DR Just comment the command that you need to run and action will run whatever fed into the comment.
+So make sure to check the comment else workflow might not run.

 ### NOTE: Please test the following examples either in Github Actions or mount the dir when running the docker command.
 - Init the stack